The 6 Best 120 mm Case Fans in 2022

 Closing Thoughts

-If you’re after a good deal, there’s really no other choice than the Arctic P12 PWM.
+If you’re after a good deal, there’s no other choice than the Arctic P12 PWM.
 It’s not the best performing or quietest fan, but it’s excellent value and should be perfect for most gaming rigs.
 If you want a premium fan with all the bells and whistles, Noctua’s NF-A12x25 PWM is still the fan to beat.
+RGB fanatics, on the other hand, will definitely want to make a beeline for the Lian Li Uni AL120 V2 fans.

-Unsure how many fans you should buy?
+Not sure how many fans you need?
 Check out our quick discussion of fan quantity and placement for some guidance.

 You May Like